Nemquae/AIStudio/README.md

         > if (!(_hasAnimator = _animator)) _hasAnimator = TryGetComponent(out _animator);
     * Make method OnFootstep public (line 372)
     * Make method OnLand public (line 384)

 ### Starter Assets – First Person Character Controller
 * The Unity Asset Store [Starter Assets - First Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-urp-196525), a free asset, must be imported.
+### Input System
+* The Unity Starter Assets depend on the new input system so you will need to make to set the Player settings active input handling to either the new input system or both the new and the old.
+* The Input System must be installed from the Unity Registry
 ### UMA 2 - Unity Multipurpose Avatar
 * The [Unity Asset Store UMA 2 - Unity Multipurpose Avatar](https://assetstore.unity.com/packages/3d/characters/uma-2-unity-multipurpose-avatar-35611), a free asset, must be imported.
 ### CITY package